 When a game promises “politics and power struggles in the dark Arthurian Britain” and only eight actions per player, per game, the money flies out of my wallet.
 The promise of simple game mechanics that belie a deeper, strategic experience are nearly always a major draw for me.
 The King is Dead delivers on these counts.

-I first discovered The King is Dead at the Osprey Publishing booth at GenCon Indy this year, and what immediately captured my attention — before hearing anything about the gameplay — was the quality of the components.
+I first discovered The King is Dead at the Osprey Games booth at GenCon Indy this year, and what immediately captured my attention — before hearing anything about the gameplay — was the quality of the components.
 The linen-textured game box opens like a book, and printed on the inside surface of the box is an atmospheric depiction of knights approaching a hillside village.

 The mounted game board has an antique, distressed look and depicts Great Britain partitioned into eight, historically accurate territories.
 The game’s cards mirror the aged look of the board with clear depictions of the actions they convey, and the remaining components include faction control counters, wooden faction cubes and a cloth bag from which to draw them.
 Finally, Osprey has provided purposeful storage trays in which to store the game pieces.